 None of the 15 previously detailed public water supply parameters sampled for by ORSANCO had exceedances of their specific criteria.
-ORSANCO staff received limited response to the questionnaire surveys solicited from the 34 public and private water utilities use the Ohio River as a drinking water source (Table 9).
-Of the seven replies only two utilities reported intake closures or conditions necessitating added treatment.
-In all cases they were temporary isolated incidents (e.g. flooding, nearby spill, or the 2015 HAB).
+ORSANCO staff received limited response to the questionnaire surveys solicited from the 32 public and private water utilities use the Ohio River as a drinking water source (Table 9).
+Of the five replies only one utility reported intake closures, which was precautionary in response to fire reported upstream of their facility.
 No utility reported chronic issues related to Ohio River source water.
-Based on a data compiled from the US EPA's drinking water data base, six utilities had MCL violations for total trihalomethanes (TTHMs), two utilities had violations of the MCL for Haloacetic acid (HAA5), and two utilities had violations of total coliforms (TCR).
+Based on a data compiled from the USEPA's drinking water data base, three utilities had MCL violations for total trihalomethanes (TTHMs) and one utility had violations of the MCL for Haloacetic acid (HAA5).
 TTHM and HAA5 are byproducts of the water treatment process.
-Coliforms are routinely treated for in the production process; TCR presence in finished water indicates incomplete treatment.
 Overall, the results of these assessments indicate the entire river is designated as fully supporting the public water supply use.